 Format: 3-round quads.
 Some or all of the sections may run as a 3-round Swiss with more than four players depending on circumstances.
 The most current (“live”) US Chess regular ratings are usually used for section placement and pairings.
 To see how players who have no US Chess regular rating but have a rating in another system are handled in this tournament, click here.

 Time Control: G/45;inc15 (forty-five minutes per player with a fifteen second increment each move).
 Clocks without increment capability but with delay capability use G/45;d15.
 Clocks without increment or delay capability use G/45;d0.
-Click here to see the clock rules specific for this tournament and how to set the popular digital clocks for this time control (including some important notes about the VTEK 300 clock).
-A few digital clocks are provided for this tournament but bring one if you have one (boards, pieces, notation sheets, and pens/pencils are provided).
+Click here to see the clock rules specific for this tournament and how to set the popular digital clocks for this time control (including some important notes on some of the clocks).
+Bring a digital clock with increment capability.
+A few digital clocks with increment capability are provided at this tournament but please do not always rely on the club to provide an increment capable digital clock (boards, pieces, notation sheets, and pens/pencils are provided).

 Schedule: On-site registration runs from 9-9:45am.
 Rounds are scheduled for 10am, 12:30pm, and 3:00pm.
 Rounds 2 and 3 can be started earlier if both players agree.
 Players who have a game go long can request extra time off before the next round.